lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorials/level1/lennard-jones-fluid.rst

     2 0.5 3
     (...)

-..  container:: justify

 The *minimized_coordinate.data* file also contains the final positions of the atoms:

 ..  code-block:: lammps